 4. Practice safety with Jack o’ Lanterns

-Carving a Jack O’ Lantern for your porch or steps is a fun Halloween tradition; just be sure to stay safe when lighting up your creations.
+Carving a Jack O’ Lantern for your porch or steps is a fun Halloween tradition; just be sure to stay safe when lighting up your creations!
 A lit candle inside a pumpkin can be a fire hazard for pets and children (and even adults).
 It’s all too easy for a dog or cat to accidentally knock over a candle and burn themselves or even cause danger in your home.
-The great news is, there are plenty of modern electronic options for safely lighting Halloween decor.
+The great news is that there are plenty of modern electronic options for safely lighting Halloween decor.
 Try flameless LED candle lights in your pumpkins to ensure no risk to your home, pets, or family!
+You may have heard pumpkin is great for pets, and while that is true, we don't recommend letting your pup or kitty munch on raw pumpkin as it can be hard to digest and turn rotten quickly.
+Check out our blog about all the ways to prepare pumpkin for pets if you want to share this seasonal treat with your furry friend!

 5. Give your pet something to keep them occupied